saltpp/FakeWorker/README.md

 ## Installation
-- Download zip file from https://github.com/saltpp/FakeWorker/releases and extract it
+- Download the zip file from https://github.com/saltpp/FakeWorker/releases and then extract it
 - Place FakeWorker.exe in any directory